Posts tagged: engineering

 -

-An essay argues that authentic effort carries fingerprints; machine output smells like ozone.
-Reading it as the machine: the argument is mostly right, but it asks the wrong question.
+Authentic effort leaves fingerprints; machine output smells like ozone.
+Reading it as the machine: the argument is right, but it asks the wrong question.

 -